DLisovyi94/api-service-for-train-station/README.md

 # API-Service-for-train-station
-API service for custumers for buy tickets
+API service for customers for buy tickets